-Description The subjects comprise a detached two storey house.
-The duspects complied a detached the cicle, heads.
-Accommodation GROUND FLOOR: Entrance Vestibule into Hallway, Mezzanine Level Lounge, Dining Room, Sitting Room, Kitchen, separate Utility Room and WC Compartment.
-FIRST FLOOR: Main Bedroom with En-Suite Shower Room, Three additional Bedrooms and Bathroom.
-Gross internal floor area (m2) 185 sq metres or thereby.
-Neighbourhood and location Situated within an established residential locality of similar style properties, which forms part of an elevated plot within Wormit burgh enjoying open uninterrupted views over the River Tay towards Dundee.
-A good range of local amenities and facilities can be found nearby including Wormit Primary School, while a more comprehensive range can be found within Dundee approximately four miles distant.
-Age Built in the 1980's.
+Description The subjects comprise an extended detached two storey split-level house.
+Accommodation GROUND FLOOR: Entrance Hallway, Family/Sittings Room, WC Compartment, Split Level Dining Hall, Lounge, Breakfasting Kitchen and separate Utility Room.
+FIRST FLOOR: Split Level Four Bedrooms and Shower Room.
+Gross internal floor area (m2) 168 sq metres or thereby.
+Neighbourhood and location Situated within an established mainly residential locality on the outskirts of Arbirlot, which lies approximately three and half miles distant from central Arbroath where a wide range of local amenities and facilities can be found.
+Age Built in 1986 and subsequently extended in the early 1990's.
 Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-None.
+The chimney stack is of masonry construction harled externally with metal flashings where visible.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof over the main dwelling is the original pitched timber construction, overlaid in a fibreboard style sarking and externally clad in concrete tiles, which incorporates tiled detailing at the ridge line with cement pointing at the verge where there would appear to be cement asbestos tile boards which are commonly found in properties of this type and age.
-Access to the roof space over the main dwelling only via the hatch located within the landing at first floor level.
-Full and safe access was not available at the time of inspection due to the absence of flooring or crawl boards and a heavy presence of glass wool insulation material laid above and over the joists and into the wall head cavities.
+The roof over the main dwelling is of complex multi-pitched timber construction, overlaid in a plyboard style sarking and externally clad in interlocking concrete tiles, which incorporates tiled detailing at the ridge line and hipped sections with metal lined valley gutters and flashings inset within the roof design.
+The verge is finished in cement pointing where there are cement asbestos tile boards which are commonly found in properties of this age.
+Access to the roof space can be obtained via the ceiling hatch located in the fourth bedroom at first floor, while there is an additional eaves section due to the roof design.
+Full and safe access was not available to the main apex roof space due to the type and design of the roof construction and a heavy presence of glass wool insulation material laid above and over the joists.
+The eaves storage space has been floored for access and storage purposes.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional cavity concrete block and brick built construction partly harled with timber weatherboard balustrade.
+The main walls would appear to be of traditional cavity or solid concrete block construction with a harled finish and rendered detailing at the window margins.